NJ about to subtract one of its tiniest towns in rare merger

 “In those cases, the municipalities that they were originally associated with were dry.
 They didn’t want any alcohol,” said Marc Pfeiffer, assistant director of the Bloustein Local Government Research Center at Rutgers University.
 “But you can’t really have a golf course without a bar.”

 Pine Valley voters decided last November to study consolidation with one of its neighbors, Pine Hill or Clementon, and decided to get hitched with Pine Hill in August.
-Final adoption of the plan in Pine Hill is scheduled for next Monday.
+Final adoption of the plan in Pine Hill happened this fall.

 “For over a year, the boroughs of Pine Valley and Pine Hill have been exploring the possibility of a consolidation.
 The boroughs have decided to pursue the consolidation of Pine Valley into Pine Hill,” said the mayors – Michael Kennedy of Pine Valley and Chris Green of Pine Hill – in a prepared statement.